mayankkh/rag-langchain-node/README.md

 ## Introduction

+Retrieval-Augmented Generation (RAG) is a technique used to enhance the capabilities of large language models (LLMs) by integrating them with external knowledge bases.
+This approach combines the generative power of LLMs with the precision of specialized data search mechanisms, allowing for more accurate and relevant responses to user queries.

+Key Components of RAG:

+- Indexing: The data to be referenced is converted into numerical representations (embeddings) and stored in a vector database for efficient retrieval1.

+- Retrieval: Given a user query, a document retriever selects the most relevant documents from the indexed data1.

+- Augmentation: The retrieved information is incorporated into the LLM via prompt engineering to enhance the query1.

+- Generation: The LLM generates output based on both the query and the retrieved documents1.

 This project demonstrates how to implement a RAG using Langchain in node.js.
 The RAG system enhances text generation models by incorporating relevant information retrieved from external knowledge sources like a PDF document.
 It uses the information to augment the responses genereated by the language model.

 ## Requirements